codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

 ```

   !p indicates the negative condition to print.
-## Print lines which contain the character 'u' or 'x'
+## Print Lines Which Contain the Character 'u' or 'x'

 ```shell